Xinglab/rMATS-long/README.md

 The first step is to run [ESPRESSO](https://github.com/Xinglab/espresso) using the provided reference data and alignment files.
 The result files from ESPRESSO are included in the example data

-Next, detect differential isoform usage.
-The sample names from the abundance file are split into the provided `group_1.txt`:
+Next run [scripts/rmats_long.py](scripts/rmats_long.py) which will perform all of the analysis steps and write output files to `./example_out/`.
+It requires the sample names from the abundance file to be split into groups as done in `group_1.txt`:
 ```
 pc3e_1,pc3e_2,pc3e_3
 ```